-Acushnet CEA is an electricity supply program organized by the town of Acushnet to provide residents and businesses with new, town-vetted options for electricity supply.
+Acushnet CEA is an electricity supply program offered by the Town of Acushnet to provide residents and businesses with new options for electricity supply.
 The delivery of electricity and billing for use is still completed through Eversource, so customers continue to receive one bill from the utility.

 Community Aggregation Program rates

 |Standard Product||Green 50%||Green 100%|